Makavelith/AfSocialnetwork/README.md

 ## Installing Xampp
 - Link: https://www.apachefriends.org/pt_br/index.html

-On the site will have information about installing and setuping xampp.
+On the site will have information about installing and setting xampp.

 ## Installing Sublime

 Or other code editor that suports PHP, JavaScript, CSS and HTML.
 - Link: https://www.sublimetext.com/

-On the site will have information about installing and setuping Sublime.
+On the site will have information about installing and setting Sublime.

 ## Importing the database